NaokiTM/onlinedaw/README.md

-# Online DAW
+# SynthaSonik
-- DAW on the web, will change the name later
+- Web-based DAW
 - powered by [`sv`](https://github.com/sveltejs/cli).
+- Uses the audioEngine JS library
+- Probably the only name not taken by an obscure DJ or speaker company

 ## Developing